Skip to content

 Program Description:

-Our summer courses are offered in two consecutive 4-week sessions that run between the May and July.
+Our summer courses are offered in two consecutive 4-week sessions that run between May and July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
-Each 4 week course/session consists of 60 contact hours.

 Housing: While in Athens, students live in the CYA apartments, which are located in central Athens and are a short walk to the academic center.
 On class trips, students stay in hotels.